All Products

 Limits

-The environment used for the procedure described in this topic must meet the following version requirements:
+The environment must meet the following requirements:

-• Framework: PyTorch 1.8.1 or later, and Detectron2 0.4.1 or later
+• Framework: PyTorch 1.8.1 or later and Detectron2 0.4.1 or later.

-• Inference optimization tool: PAI-Blade V3.16.0 or later
+• Inference optimization tool: Blade 3.16.0 or later.

 Procedure

-1. Step 1: Export the RetinaNet model to be optimized
+1. Step 1: Export the model

 3. Step 3: Load and run the optimized model

-Step 1: Export the RetinaNet model to be optimized
+Step 1: Export the model

 import torch